slaughterjames/static/docs/install.md

-## Static v0.2 - Installation Guide
+## Static v0.3 - Installation Guide

-Mirage has been tested on Ubuntu-based Linux distributions.
+Static has been tested on Ubuntu-based Linux distributions.
 It is generally recommended using the the latest available version (or at least the latest long-term supported version).
-It is also recognized that the code is primarily based on Python 2.7 which is now EOL.
-The next major revision of the code will make the jump to Python3.
+The majority of the code is written in Python3.

 ## Download the Installation Script